Hee Yit Foong

-Dato' Hee Yit Foong (許月鳳 (许月凤, Heoi2 Jyut6 Fung6, Khó͘ Goa̍t-hōng, Xǔ Yuèfèng); born 4 December 1963) is a Malaysian politician who is infamous for her role in the 2009 Perak constitutional crisis by resigning from the Democratic Action Party (DAP) which she represented in the 2008 Malaysian general election and becoming an independent aligned with the ruling Barisan Nasional (BN).
+Hee Yit Foong (許月鳳 (许月凤, Heoi2 Jyut6 Fung6, Khó͘ Goa̍t-hōng, Xǔ Yuèfèng); born 4 December 1963) is a Malaysian politician who is infamous for her role in the 2009 Perak constitutional crisis by resigning from the Democratic Action Party (DAP) which she represented in the 2008 Malaysian general election and becoming an independent aligned with the ruling Barisan Nasional (BN).
 Her dramatic action was seen as an act of betrayal by many in her Jelapang constituency and has earned her unpleasant nicknames from the angry voters and Malaysian public such as 'traitor', 'running dog' and 'leaping frog'.

 Background

 Hee walks with a limp from a case of polio she contracted at the age of 4.
 She was state assemblywoman for Jelapang for two terms from 2004 to 2013 and was the first disabled woman to become the speaker of a Malaysian legislative body.
 She served as Deputy Speaker of the Perak State Legislative Assembly from March 2008 to February 2009.
 She was a member of the opposition DAP from the late 1980s until her resignation in February 2009 which subsequently caused the 2009 Perak constitutional crisis.

 Hee is married to Quay Chin Teik.